mookkiah/mahendran/_posts/2022-01-09-ubuntu-scheduled-poweroff-and-poweron.md

 Configure the time to wake up.

 <img src="/assets/images/ubutu-wakeup.jpg">

+This worked like charm with the windows operating system which comes with the PC.
+But did not work with Ubuntu.
+Also this BIOS level wake is not going to help me if I want to wake up multiple times in a day.

+Time to look at RTC wake up alarm at the operating system level.
+Also it is allowing one wakeup alarm at a time.
+Even worse, the alarm gets removed if the PC turned on manually before the wake up time.
+This is a real challenge.

+Thinking of...
+- intercept shutdown to call a script so we can place the alarm every time.
+- write the script to calculate the time to set alarm based on the list of wake up times configured in a file.
+Then finally call perform the shutdown.

+What if someone unplug without proper shutdown?
+Change BIOS setting to automatic OS startup as soon as power connected.
+Configure to suspend the OS when idle for 2 hour.
+(What idle means?
+No user interaction or no CPU intensive programs).
+I dont want to suspend when my automation running.
+Maybe create script which justs sets the wakeup alarm.
+Then run it in background every 1 hour.
+Maybe the simple answer is - ask family not to touch this automation PC.
+Schedule to poweroff and poweron by planning the automation well.

 ## Automatic Power OFF
 You may shedule your automation task as regular user using `crontab -e` command.